stvhuang/stat150/lec15.typ

 Therefore SD is symmetric SRW reflected at 0.
 (Why?
 Start at 0.
 Either $X_1=0$, or $X_1=1$.
 If $X_1=1$, since SRW on $ZZ$ is Rec., we will visit 0 again w.p. $1$.)

-However, it is null Rec, and so doesn't have a SD.
+However, it is Null Rec, and so doesn't have a SD.

 #pagebreak()